-Canvas is working in partnership with Mirvac & the City of Whittlesea to deliver the active open space and associated sports pavilion for the delivery of early amenity for the benefit of the community of Donnybrook.
-Canvas’s design for the Community sports pavilion that reflects the needs of the community, Council and representative sporting clubs of Donnybrook & the surrounding precinct.
+Canvas in partnership with Mirvac & the City of Whittlesea have delivered a community sports pavilion for the fledgling community of Donnybrook.
+The design for this Community sports pavilion reflects the needs of this community and representative sporting clubs of Donnybrook & the surrounding precinct.
 The design response considers the capacity for the facility to play a key role in further establishing Donnybrook as a destination while providing for multi-purpose flexible spaces that support the physical sporting and passive recreation needs and interests of a growing community.

 The pavilion is expected to host community programs and/or or events for Olivine residents and the surrounding community including council run programmes and events.
 This facility aspires to echo the spirit of the surrounding estate, providing a setting that future residents and greater community can occupy, embrace and make it their own.